Boeing finds new flaw on grounded 737 MAX jet | DW | 06.02.2020

 The crashes of Indonesia's Lion Air and Ethiopia Airlines in 2018 and 2019 prompted air traffic regulators across the world to ban the narrow-body jet.
 Experts pointed to the jet's MCAS anti-stall system which automatically pushes the nose down.

 After flights operated by Indonesia's Lion Air and Ethiopia Airlines crashed in 2018 and 2019, experts linked the crashes with the jet's MCAS anti-stall system.
-The system would override the pilot's control to automatically push the nose of the narrow-body jet down and put it into a dive.
+The emergency program overrides the pilot's control to automatically push the nose of the narrow-body jet down and put it into a dive.

 When questioned by US lawmakers in October 2019, Boeing CEO at the time, Dennis Muilenburg, admitted that the company "made some mistakes."